Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

    Links can only be created after having both ends already created.

-Links have flags that describe the link capabilities and state.
+Links have flags that describe the woke link capabilities and state.
 The valid values are described at :c:func:`media_create_pad_link()` and :c:func:`media_create_intf_link()`.